JonathanReeve/course-computational-literary-analysis-readings/content/texts/garden-party.md

 Mrs. Stubbs's shop was perched on a little hillock just off the road.
-It had two big windows for eyes, a broad veranda for a hat, and the sign on the roof, scrawled MRS. STUBBS'S, was like a little card stuck rakishly in the hat crown.
+It had two big windows for eyes, a broad veranda for a hat, and the sign on the roof, scrawled *Mrs. Stubbs's*, was like a little card stuck rakishly in the hat crown.

 On the veranda there hung a long string of bathing-dresses, clinging